elatov/elatov.github.io/_posts/2013-06-15-configure-ad-replication-with-windows-2008.md

             Last attempt @ 2013-05-18 16:31:54 was successful.

 We can see that DNS is included as well.
 This is expected since we have AD-intergrated DNS.
-From &#8220;<a href="http://technet.microsoft.com/en-us/library/cc731204%28v=ws.10%29.aspx" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://technet.microsoft.com/en-us/library/cc731204%28v=ws.10%29.aspx']);">Active Directory-Integrated DNS Zones</a>&#8220;:
+From "<a href="http://technet.microsoft.com/en-us/library/cc731204%28v=ws.10%29.aspx" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://technet.microsoft.com/en-us/library/cc731204%28v=ws.10%29.aspx']);">Active Directory-Integrated DNS Zones</a>":

 > Domain Name System (DNS) servers running on domain controllers can store their zones in Active Directory Domain Services (AD DS).
 In this way, it is not necessary to configure a separate DNS replication topology that uses ordinary DNS zone transfers because all zone data is replicated automatically by means of Active Directory replication.